KevinCorpeny/NFL_Injury_Analysis/README.md

 # NFL Injury Analysis Project

-This project analyzes the correlation between NFL play types and player injuries using nflfastR data and NFL injury reports.
-The goal is to identify patterns and risk factors associated with player injuries in the NFL.
+This project analyzes NFL player injuries using comprehensive data analysis and machine learning techniques.
+The goal is to identify patterns and risk factors associated with player injuries in the NFL, with a focus on body regions, player positions, and game situations.

 ## Project Structure